5j9/r3l3453/README.rst

-`r3l3453` is a small project that I use for semi-automating release cycle on a few of my projects.
+`r3l3453` is a small project that I use for semi-automating release cycle on a few projects of mine.

 In short what it does is as follows: